biniyam274/LaravelTelebirr/README.md

 If you didn't contact EthioTele to give you your appId, appKey, publicKey yet ...
 Go get that and come back here!

-I collected codes from diffrent repositories on github on telebirr Integration and these is my php/laravel integration for telebirr.
+I Researched codes from different repositories on GitHub on telebirr Integration and these is my php/laravel integration for telebirr.

 The following enviroment variables need to be set before start using these laravel application:

 - TELEBIRR_APP_ID